TheosCreation/NecroStrike/SECURITY.md

 ## Reporting a Vulnerability

-If you suspect there is any vulnerablities then go to Issues tab and submit a Security Vulnerability issue If there is a bug that you have found go to Issues tab and submit a Bug Report issue
+If you suspect a security vulnerability, please submit a Security Vulnerability issue in the Issues tab.

+If you discover a non-security bug, please submit a Bug Report issue in the Issues tab.

+When reporting a security vulnerability, include as much detail as possible without exposing sensitive data or full exploit code.
+This helps us address the issue quickly and safely.